 21 Things to Know Before Moving to Portugal

 There’s a lot to learn about Portugal.
-Despite having a very famous big brother, Portugal very much has its own culture and history – and we’d like to tell you a bit about it.
+Despite having a famous big brother, Portugal very much has its own culture and history – and we’d like to tell you a bit about it.
 Allow us to run through 21 key points, ranging from healthcare and living costs to cork and custard tarts.

 One of Lisbon’s iconic yellow trams rattling through the city centre